psharanda/LayoutOps/README/DEMOS.md

 ```
 <img src="https://raw.githubusercontent.com/psharanda/LayoutOps/swift-2.3/README/Follow_Size_portrait.png" alt="Size" width="160.0" height="240.0"/> <img src="https://raw.githubusercontent.com/psharanda/LayoutOps/swift-2.3/README/Follow__Size_landscape.png" alt="Size" width="240.0" height="160.0"/>
 #### Baseline
 Baseline anchor is special.
 Only Baselinable views have it.
-For the moment only UILabel is confirmed this protocol.
-Baseline anchor can be first or last.
+For the moment only UILabel is conforming this protocol.
+Baseline anchor can be first or last (belongs to line first or last line of text).
 ```swift